 What did you want for yourself?
-For the sake of an example, perhaps it was to more fully express your creativity in 2015.
+For the sake of an example, perhaps it is to more fully express your creativity in 2018.

 Take that statement of desire and turn it into a juicy, tantalizing commitment statement.
-Allow yourself the energy of your heart’s desire and create a statement which will have you leaping off the couch on a Sunday to pursue your artistic longings.
+Allow the energy of your heart’s desire.
+Create a statement which will have you leaping off the couch on a Sunday to pursue your artistic longings.

-“I commit to gleefully and with a-kid-in-a candy-store-delight, breaking out my paints, and opening to and allowing swirling, vibrant, magical energy to flow through me and onto the canvas as a vibrant expression of my soul.”
+“I commit to breaking out my paints gleefully, with a-kid-in-a candy-store-delight.
+I commit to allowing swirling, vibrant, magical energy to flow through me and onto the canvas as a vibrant expression of my soul.”

 2. Decide on a specific STRATEGY to help you fulfill this promise to yourself.

-Deciding on a specific action is where you make a commitment, this promise to yourself, real and tangible.
-Otherwise, your problem-solving brain is running around like a sheep-dog trying to round up the correct actions and enough motivation you need to follow through on your intention.
+Deciding on a specific action is where you make his promise to yourself, real and tangible.
+Otherwise, your problem-solving brain is running around like a sheep-dog trying to round up the correct actions and enough motivation for you to follow through on your intention.
 Without some specificity, it will not have much luck bringing the sheep to the proper pen.

 Will you sign-up for a painting class?
 And by when?

 Will you commit to blocking out time on Sunday afternoons to paint?